cppalliance/NuDB/README.md

 NuDB is an append-only, key/value store specifically optimized for random read performance on modern SSDs or equivalent high-IOPS devices.
-The most common application for NuDB is content addressible storage where a cryptographic digest of the data is used as the key.
+The most common application for NuDB is content addressable storage where a cryptographic digest of the data is used as the key.
 The read performance and memory usage are independent of the size of the database.
 These are some other features: